DeepSportradar/instance-segmentation-challenge/README.md

     --out challenge-output.json
 ```

 And here should appear the resulting `challenge-output.json` file ready to be uploaded on [EvalAI](https://eval.ai/web/challenges/challenge-page/2070/overview).
-Please note that the output metrics computed locally do not make sense as there are no annotation for that set.
+Please note that the output metrics computed locally do not make sense as there are no annotations for that set.

 ## Participating with another codebase